-After describing which factors influence HRV it is relatively easy to improve heart rate variability.
+After describing what factors influence HRV it is relatively easy to improve heart rate variability.
 The possibilities are divided into 4 main groups:

-- movement / sport: Whether movement or sport depends on the starting position.
-Overweight people should, for example, start with exercise or light swimming training to avoid damaging the joints.
-For all (hobby) athletes: Attention an intensive endurance or strength unit increases a possible stress load (during intensive load the same hormones are released as during stress).
+- Exercise/Sports: Whether exercise or sports right away depends on the initial situation.
+Overweight people, for example, should start with exercise or light swimming training first to avoid damaging their joints.
+For all (hobby) athletes: Attention an intensive endurance or strength unit increases a possible stress load (with intensive load the same hormones are released as with stress).
 This can also disturb sleep.

 - abstain from alcohol

-- recovery: sleep makes up the majority of human recovery.
-Important factors here are the time of falling asleep, the length and depth of sleep and the work on the computer (smartphone, tablet, TV, laptop) before going to bed.
-Recovery stimuli can also be provided during the day through relaxation exercises.
-Examples of this would be yoga, autogenic training or biofeedback exercises etc.
+- Recreation: The majority of human rest is accounted for by sleep.
+Important factors here are the time of falling asleep, the duration and depth of sleep, and screen time (smartphone, tablet, TV, laptop) before going to bed.
+However, recovery stimuli can also be provided during the day through relaxation exercises.
+Examples of this would be yoga, autogenic training or biofeedback exercises, etc.

-- time management: If you learn to use time in the best possible way, you can also improve heart rate variability.
-It is important to clearly distinguish between free time and working time, to fix the workload clearly, to avoid multitasking if possible and to structure and prioritize work.
-This reduces stress and allows better use of recovery time.
+- Time management: Learning to make the best use of time can also improve heart rate variability.
+To do this, it is important to clearly delineate free time and working time, to clearly fix the workload, to avoid multitasking if possible, and to structure and prioritize work.
+This reduces stress and allows for better use of recovery time.

 Which HRV value is good?

 This depends on several factors.
-Basically, the heart rate variability decreases with age.
-How this looks like is shown in the following diagram:
+Basically, heart rate variability decreases with age.
+How this looks approximately is shown in the following graphic:

-However, as described above, one's own HRV can be strongly influenced by lifestyle.
+However, one's HRV can be strongly influenced by life style as described earlier.
 How this can look like is shown in the following graphic:

-The BioAge always indicates how good your own HRV values are for the age average.
-If the biological age is higher than the actual age, then you have worse heart rate variability values than usual for the age.
+The BioAge always indicates how good one's own HRV values are for the average age.
+If the biological age is higher than the actual age, then one has worse heart rate variability values than usual for the age.
 It is the same the other way around.

-To measure heart rate variability, there are basically several different ways to measure heart rate variability, with different advantages and disadvantages:
+In principle, there are several different ways to measure heart rate variability, which have different advantages and disadvantages:

-This class of devices usually has a built-in ECG and thus a high accuracy.
-Stand-alone devices are usually used for short-term measurements.
+This class of device usually has a built-in ECG and thus a high accuracy.
+With floor standing devices, mostly short term measurements are performed.
 Another advantage is that they are supervised by a professional partner who explains complicated HRV values.
-Disadvantages are very high costsfor such a device and therefore high costs per measurement, because each measurement has to be performed and interpreted by a partner.
-Furthermore, a single measurement has little significance, since it depends very much on the daily condition.
+Disadvantages are very high costsfor such a device and thus high costs per measurement, since each measurement must be performed and interpreted by a partner.
+Moreover, a single measurement has little significance, since it depends very much on the condition of the day.

-- a partner is necessary for the evaluation & explanation
+- a partner is necessary for the evaluation & declaration

-- the statements depend on the state of the day
+- the statements depend on the condition of the day.

-- o Daily routines are similar and therefore seldom surprising (HRV is usually good in the morning, stress reduces it, eating reduces it, during exercise it is reduced, relaxation exercises increase it, sleep increases it)..
+- The daily routines are similar and therefore rarely surprising (HRV is usually good in the morning, stress decreases it, eating decreases it, during exercise it is decreased, relaxation exercises increase it, sleep increases it).

-The costs are strongly related to the measuring device used.
-A one-time measurement (24h HRV) with a supervisor will cost about 150-300€/measurement.
-If you buy your own HRV-measuring device with app, the costs will fall below 1€/measurement after one year of use.
-Additionally, you have the permanent monitoring of the HRV values and not only the picture of one day.
+The cost is strongly related to the measuring device used.
+A one-time measurement (24h HRV) with a supervisor costs approx. 150-300€/measurement.
+If you buy your HRV measurement device with app, the cost drops to less than 1€/measurement after one year of use.
+In addition, you have the constant monitoring of HRV values and not just the picture from one day.